zaiisao/Documentation/en/Video/product_video.md

 title: Agora Video Overview
 description:
 platform: All Platforms
-updatedAt: Wed Nov 14 2018 03:24:53 GMT+0000 (UTC)
+updatedAt: Wed Nov 14 2018 03:25:05 GMT+0000 (UTC)
 ---
 # Agora Video Overview
-The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many video calls that feature high stability and low latency.
-It is applicable to scenarios in the entertainment and education industries.
+The Agora Native SDK for Video Call enables easy and convenient one-to-one or one-to-many calls and supports voice-only and video modes.

-The major difference between Agora Video Call and [Agora Video Interactive Broadcast](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:
+The major difference between Agora Video Call and [Agora Video Interactive Broadcast (Video)](https://docs.agora.io/en/Interactive%20Broadcast/product_live?platform=All%20Platforms) is:
 * During an Agora Video Call that highlights fluency and low latency, all users are of the same role and can talk to each other freely.
-A typical scenario of the Agora Voice Call is video conference call for multi persons.
+A typical scenario of the Agora Voice Call is the video conference call for multi persons.
-* During an Agora Video Interactive Broadcast that highlights high voice quality, users are divided into Host and Audience.
+* During an Agora Video Interactive Broadcast (Video) that highlights high voice quality, users are divided into Host and Audience.
 Only the host can talk.
 If a user wants to talk, he must change his role as host first.
 A typical scenario of the Agora Video Interactive Broadcast is the online interactive class.

 ## Functions and Scenarios